 There are several things about these linear algebra notes that are a little unusual.
-One novelty is that I've done as much linear algebra as possible over fields of nonzero characteristic.
+The most significant is that I've done as much linear algebra as possible over fields of nonzero characteristic.
 In practice, I confine myself to examples over the integers mod 2, 3, and 5, but I think this is enough to get the point across.
 To this end, the first section discusses commutative rings with identity and fields.

 (This may worry some instructors, but after teaching this way for many years I found it isn't a big deal.
 Students don't seem to have that much trouble with modular arithmetic, given some practice.
 And it makes a lot of the matrix computations very clean and simple when you're working over (say) Z3!
 I also think modular arithmetic deserves to be more widely taught.
 A typical proof of something in linear algebra where the ground ring is a commutative ring with identity rather than a field uses algebraic facts like commutativity of addition that everyone takes for granted.
 So if you just do the proof without belaboring the fact that the ground ring isn't a field, it doesn't cause any confusion or puzzlement.)

 Determinants are defined axiomatically, over a commutative ring with identity, and I think I've given complete proofs of all the results.
-The axiomatic presentation makes sense to me (probably because that was the way I learned in, from Hoffman and Kunze as an undergrad).
+The axiomatic presentation makes sense to me (probably because that was the way I learned linear algebra from the text by Hoffman and Kunze as an undergrad).
 It's a good opportunity to show students how an object can be defined by properties.
 Then you show it exists by construction, and finally you show it's unique.

 Doing determinants over a commutative ring with identity is actually no harder than doing determinants over a field: The algebraic manipulations in the proofs rarely make any reference to the number system you're working in.
-But it's also a matter of intellectual honesty, since you will later use determinants with entries in a polynomial ring to compute eigenvalues.
+Also, you will later use determinants with entries in a polynomial ring to compute eigenvalues.
 I've given a lot of computations of determinants (via row reduction and cofactor expansion) with all the steps shown.

 Finally, the algorithm for the computation of the exponential of a matrix uses an approach which I believe is due to Richard Williamson.
-Of the approaches I've seen, it seems to be the simplest for hand computation, and (modulo computing the eigenvalues, which is always an issue), can be implemented in computer algebra systems with little difficulty.
+Of the approaches I've seen, it seems to be the simplest for hand computation, and (except for computing the eigenvalues, which is always an issue), can be implemented in computer algebra systems with little difficulty.
 If you haven't seen it, take a look - it's really neat!

 Bruce Ikenaga's Home Page